 Therefore, we took a bus from Ella to Badulla (1 hour) and boarded the train there.
 Another hour later we crossed the beautiful bridge and arrived once again in Ella.
 Needless to say, we stayed on the train until we reached Haputale;-).

 Day 14-15: walking through tea fields in Haputale

 The trip to Haputale is an activity in itself, the train ride from Badulla to Haputale is one of the most beautiful ones in the world and it costs just 80 rupees (something like 50 cents in €/$)!
 Haputale itself is also very nice, the village is located on the ridge of a hill and there are amazing 360 views!
 We stayed in Haputale for 2 days and did some more hiking.

-Adisham Monastery ⇒ unfortunately we couldn’t visit this lovely looking monastery (it’s closed on weekdays) and only take a peak through the trees.
+Unfortunately, we couldn’t visit this lovely looking monastery (it’s closed on weekdays) and only take a peek through the trees.
 We hiked back to our guesthouse via the tea plantation.

-Lipton’s Seat ⇒ from Haputale bus station we took a bus to the Dambatenne Tea Factory (30 rupees pp).
-From the factory it was a beautiful 7 km hike through the vivid green tea fields to reach Lipton’s Seat.
+From the Haputale bus station, we took a bus to the Dambatenne Tea Factory (30 rupees pp).
+From the factory, it was a beautiful 7 km hike through the vivid green tea fields to reach Lipton’s Seat.

 Fun fact: it’s called Lipton’s Seat because Sir Thomas Lipton used to sit here and look out over his estates.

 Where to stay in Haputale